broadinstitute/warp/pipelines/skylab/smartseq2_single_nucleus_multisample/MultiSampleSmartSeq2SingleNucleus.changelog.md

 # 1.2.25
 2023-07-11 (Date of Last Commit)

 * Updated the CountAlignments task in the FeatureCounts.wdl to use a new docker image.
-This change does not affect the MultiSampleSmartSeq2SingleNucleus pipeline.
+This change does not affect the MultiSampleSmartSeq2SingleNucleus pipeline

 # 1.2.24
 2023-06-23 (Date of Last Commit)